jamestejada/npr-funding/README.md

 2. Create a `.env` file in ./modules/config/ and populate with credentials listed above in the [Environment Variables](#environment-variables) section.

 3. For Google Sheets integration:
-    - Created a Spreadsheet in Google Sheets
+    - Create a Spreadsheet in Google Sheets
     - Get the targeting string from the sheet url and enter it into the `.env` file.

 4. For Slack Integration: